samuelgomeslima/my-ai-app/README.md

 - **Audio uploads** – Select any audio file and receive a transcript in the chat timeline.
 - **In-browser recording** – Use the MediaRecorder API (web browsers) to capture new notes on the fly.
 - **Secure transcription API** – Audio is sent to an Azure Function that calls OpenAI; API keys never leave the backend.
+- **Token-protected proxy** – A separate assistant endpoint forwards multipart uploads to OpenAI when a shared secret token is supplied.
 - **Configurable secrets** – Store your OpenAI key through the in-app Settings tab or rotate it with a direct API call to the Functions backend.
 - **One-click deployment** – A GitHub Actions workflow builds the Expo web app and publishes both the front end and functions to Azure Static Web Apps.